 Yes, visitors can now go skydiving in Los Angeles but have to follow the safety guidelines in place.

 Yes, it is possible to book the Los Angeles Skydiving tickets online.
-The facility has reduced the capacity and allows only a limited number of divers every day.
-So, the guests are advised to book their tickets online in advance to get the desired slot.
+Book your tickets online in advance to get your desired slot.

 Both indoor and outdoor skydiving options are available in Log Angeles.
 For outdoor skydiving, there is Airport Road Taft Drop Zone and for indoor skydiving, there is iFly Hollywood and iFly Ontario.